-Rimland Theory originally was meant as a prescription or justification for military control, intervention, control- a conquest of the "Old Eurasian World" as defined by Mackinder.
-In this sense it was a modification of Heartland Theory, rather than a recalculation of the premises of such theoretical models.
-While Spykman originally proposed in terms of military potential (Figure 2), however, it is still plausible to suggest that, today, the Rimland metaphor remains useful.
-While originally Rimlands were assessed in terms of their economic strength and their potential to balance the Heartland of Eurasia, there is an emerging literature which suggests that a new geopolitics within an international North has emerged, in which such strategic calculations are still germane, but they share the stage with broader understandings about economic development, human security and transnational environmental cooperation (Heininen 2004).
+While Spykman originally proposed his theory in terms of military potential, in this paper we argue that it is still plausible to suggest that, today, the Rimland metaphor remains useful.
+While originally Rimlands were assessed in terms of their economic strength and their potential to balance the Heartland of Eurasia, there is an growing literature which suggests that a new geopolitics within an international North has emerged, in which such strategic calculations are still germane, but they share the stage with broader understandings about economic development, human security and transnational environmental cooperation.